Apply for Family Cast

 Participation in the Nauvoo Pageant cast is a missionary experience for families and individuals.
 Participants will have many opportunities to share the gospel message with audience members and other visitors in Nauvoo while hosting the Country Fair celebration and performing in the pageant.
 Families and individuals will also have opportunities to strengthen their testimonies of the gospel through rehearsal and performance.

 Each Nauvoo Pageant cast includes approximately 120 participants.
-Cast members will host Country Fair activities one week while rehearsing to perform onstage in the pageant the following week, according to the following schedule:
+Cast members will host Country Fair activities one week while rehearsing to perform onstage in the pageant the following week, according to the schedule listed on the application site.

 The Nauvoo Pageant is a family-oriented experience; therefore, it is preferred that parents (both mother and father) and children participate together.
 However, individuals and families in which only one parent can participate will also be considered.
 Please indicate special circumstances on the talent/biographical portion of your application; all applicants will be reviewed on a case-by-case basis.
 Children of all ages are welcome.
 Single adults (age 21 & older) who are not participating with their family should apply individually.
 Related families, such as grandparents or extended family members, should apply on separate applications.
 The Nauvoo Pageant committee will review all applications on an individual basis and cannot guarantee acceptance of related families.